Adebobol/checkit-Adepoju/README.md

 npm test:int

-## All test file located inside the test folder in each module
+All test file located inside the test folder in each module they end with the marher .int-spec.ts

 ## Postman documentation